JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

   is now a `log2(n)`-level binary search, which is strictly better and is shared with the floating-point library.

-Latest results on `xc7a100tcsg324-1` at the 125 MHz target: `pdw_engine` (including the measurement engine) closes at **126.7 MHz**, and the composed `top.py` at **127.1 MHz** — 16.7% of the part's LUTs, 4.6% of its flip-flops, 16.3% of its block RAM and 3.3% of its DSP48s.
+Latest results on `xc7a100tcsg324-1` at the 125 MHz target: `pulse_detect` closes at **132.1 MHz**, `pdw_engine` (including the measurement engine) at **126.7 MHz**, and the composed `top.py` at **127.1 MHz** — 22.9% of the part's LUTs, 5.4% of its flip-flops, 16.7% of its block RAM and 3.3% of its DSP48s.
 Both the 16,384-deep packet FIFO and the Path B delay line infer block RAM.
+Making every top-level port an AXI-Stream cost **no FMAX at all** (127.097 MHz before and after, the same critical path in both) and about 3,900 LUTs — the two record serializers, the control deserializer and the broadcast interlock.

 **Every one of those numbers started out failing.** The measurement path added a CORDIC, two logarithm converters and an NCO to a design that had ~5% margin,